dgtlmoon/westpac_pdf/README.md

 The other code is the Drupal module I use on my private website and blog https://dgtlmoon.com

+You can also run this from commandline without Drupal

+pdftotext mystatements.pdf - |python ./cleaner.py

+Note: You will need the `pdftotext` command-line util, apt-get install poppler-utils

 Note: No guarantee is given with this software AND it only works with the
       PRIVATE statements not BUSINESS statements